Gender-Specific Care: Why Separate Treatment for Teen Girls/Boys Can Lead to Better Outcomes.

 What Are the Distinct Mental Health Issues Common Among Teen Boys?

-Teenage boy in red shirt playing soccer with friends, illustrating externalizing behaviors common among adolescent boys in a park setting.
+Teenage boy engaged in sports with friends, illustrating externalizing behaviors common among adolescent boys

 Teen boys also face unique mental health challenges that require specific attention.
 Understanding these issues is crucial for developing effective treatment strategies.